robertsawko/OpenPBE/README.md

 # Build the project
 mkdir build
 cmake ../
-make #alternatively make -j 4 for parallell build
+make # alternatively make -j 4 for parallell build
 ```

 ## Usage

-The OF2.3 branch uses `twoPhaseEulerFoam` from the main distribution.
-The only
+The current version uses canonical `twoPhaseEulerFoam`.
+The only necessary
-necessary change is to include
+change is to include

 ```
 libs ("libPBE.so")